Category: General Health

-If you miss a dose of Atrovent, use it as soon as possible.
+If you miss a dose of Diamox, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
-Do not use 2 doses at once.
+Do not take 2 doses at once.

-Store Atrovent between 39 and 86 degrees F (4 and 30 degrees C).
-Keep Atrovent out of the reach of children and away from pets.
+Store Diamox at 77 degrees F (25 degrees C).
+Store away from heat, moisture, and light.
+Do not store in the bathroom.
+Keep Diamox out of the reach of children and away from pets.

-you are allergic to any ingredient in Atrovent.
+you are allergic to any ingredient in Diamox;

 Contact your doctor or health care provider right away if any of these apply to you.